utkarsh2102/utkarsh2102.org/content/posts/foss-in-march-22.md

 - Helped answer Markus' question on src:bind9 security/regression updates.
 - Answered questions (& discussions) on IRC (#debian-lts and #debian-elts).
 - General and other discussions on LTS private and [public mailing list](https://lists.debian.org/debian-lts/2022/03/threads.html).
+- Attended the monthly LTS meeting.
+Happened on #debian-lts this month.

 #### Debian LTS Survey